When someone asks me What’s the cost of raw dog food?, I always ask them several follow-up questions before I can give them an answer.

 However, you’ll still have to add shipping to it.
 That’s unless you’re lucky enough to live in the greater Miami, FL area to pick your order up in person.

-BUT, if you use my 10% referral discount code, you’ll negate the shipping cost and a little more, so it’s still really inexpensive.
+BUT, if you use my 10% referral discount link, you’ll negate the shipping cost and a little more, so it’s still really inexpensive.

 The Cost Of Raw Dog Food: Bottom Line